2027 Mid-term Course

 Day 4

-From Fracture Management to Reconstruction in Hand & Wrist Trauma
+From Fracture Management to Reconstruction of the Traumatic Hand & Wrist

 Plenary sessions